rac021/KeycloakMe/script_version/README.md

 keycloakMe allows you to start a **keycloak server** in **HTTP/HTTPS mode**

-Also provides a client that automatically create Realm, Client, Users, Roles, and affects Roles to the Users
+Also provides a client that automatically creates Realm, Client, Users, Roles, and affects Roles to the Users

 ----------------------------------------------------------